solana-foundation/developer-content/docs/core/fees.md

 limit.
 But it may never request higher than the absolute max limit per transaction.

-While a transaction's default compute unit limit will work is most cases for simple transactions, they are often less than optimal (both for the runtime and the user).
+While a transaction's default compute unit limit will work in most cases for simple transactions, they are often less than optimal (both for the runtime and the user).
 For more complex transactions, like invoking programs that perform multiple CPIs, you may need to request a higher compute unit limit for the